| The award | How you will study | Study duration | Course start | Domestic course fees | International course fees |

 Understand how and why society is changing on this BSc (Hons) Sociology degree course.

-On this BSc (Hons) Sociology degree, you’ll learn classical sociological theories and how to apply them to the topics that most inspire you.
-You'll be taught and supported by the same expert staff and active researchers who introduce you to ideas and concepts in lectures, and encouraged to discuss these with them in more depth alongside other students.
+On this BSc (Hons) Sociology degree, you’ll learn how to apply sociological ideas to the world we live in and the topics that most inspire you.
+You'll be taught and supported by a dynamic, caring and inclusive team of experienced educators and active researchers who are dedicated to helping you achieve your personal, professional and academic potential.

-As you work towards your choice of final research project, you'll pick subjects you want to explore further from a wide range of specialist subjects, such as social justice, wellbeing and happiness, and the sociology of education.
+As you work towards your choice of final research project, you'll explore a wide range of cutting-edge topics relevant to the world we live in such as consumerism, migration, nationalism and climate crisis.

-You'll graduate with transferable skills sought after by employers across many sectors, as well as the confidence, knowledge and methods to enact positive change within a broad range of careers.
+You'll graduate with transferable skills sought after by employers across many sectors, including communication, critical and creative thinking, problem-solving, evaluation and analysis, decision-making and organisation.
+You will gain the confidence, knowledge and methods to enact positive change within a broad range of exciting careers.
+Benefit from opportunities for enrichment, careers and employability guidance throughout, strong links with organisations, guest speakers, placements and studying abroad.

 Careers and opportunities